systemsathomesdotcom/puppet-openssh/README.md

   out by puppet (enduring re-provisioning and working without storeconfig)

 ## Backwards (in)compatibility
-This module has just gone a refactoring, from the module previously written for my employer (credativ/puppet-ssh-hiera).
+This module has just gone through a refactoring, from the module previously written for my employer (credativ/puppet-ssh-hiera).
 It is no longer compatible to that module, since some of its distinct features (user management) and specifics have been removed and/or changed.
 This module is no longer using the params_lookup function, nor is it managing anything except ssh.

 ## Setup